aichabenna/college-work/README.md

 # college-work

+ENSEEIHT, 2021-now
+- 3A Software Engineering
+- 2A Software Engineering
+- 1A Computer Science (SN)

 University of Bordeaux, 2019-2021
-L2 Informatique

-ENSEEIHT, 2021-now
-1A Science du Numérique
-2A Systèmes Logiciels
+- DEUG Computer Science